alexlod/gimmemydata/README.md

     - google
     - apple
     - slack
 - obsidian - implement local?
 Or require making the vault a private repo on github?
 TBD...
-Maybe it could even be an obsidian plugin that can be installed to upload stats to github, a DB, or
+Maybe it could even be an obsidian plugin that can be installed to upload stats to github, a DB, or to s3?
 - add batch interface for datasources without api's (e.g. Audible, Goodreads)
 - Simple UI for managing integrations and auth flows
 - potentially overhaul the data model and see if we can standardize it more.